rebeccadavidsson/programmeren-2/problems/adventure-less/adventure.md

 - Change the phase 2 algorithm in `load_rooms` to set a room to "winning" as soon as it encounters a `FORCED` connection to room 0.

 - Change the main game loop to make use of this new information.
 It should congratulate the user and gracefully terminate the game.

+## Step 8: Check your work

+Have a good look at the constraints noted earlier:

+- A hard constraint in this program is that the `Room` class may not access (use) other classes.
+Its methods may only manipulate `self` and any access only objects that are passed to it as arguments to method calls.

+- A hard constraint in this program is that the `Adventure` class may not `print` anything, except in the `move` method.
+All other printing should be done in the `__main__` part.
+And in return, the `__main__` part may, aside from printing things, only call methods in the `Adventure` class.
+It may not access methods and/or attributes from the `Room class`.

+## Step 9: Synonyms

+TBA

 This was Adventure!